Ignition/accuyork_2025_07/README.txt

-# Basic setup, to bring conan into the enviroment
+# Basic setup, to bring conan into the environment
 ./setup.sh
 source ./venv/bin/activate